102 Not Out Review: Amitabh Bachchan & Rishi Kapoor Win This Match With Their First-Rate Innings!

 To quote Joey Comeau's words- 'It doesn't matter if the glass is half full or half empty, I am going to drink it with this crazy straw'.
 '102 Not Out' too tells you why you should live every moment irrespective of what 'good' and 'bad', it throws at you.

-Coming to the plot, the film opens with an montage of creatives featuring the famous landmarks of Mumbai before introducing us to Shanti Nivas whose occupants include a 102 year old Dattatraya Vakharia (Amitabh Bachchan) and his 75 year old son Babulal (Rishi Kapoor).
+Coming to the plot, the film opens with a montage of creatives featuring the famous landmarks of Mumbai before introducing us to Shanti Nivas whose occupants include a 102 year old Dattatraya Vakharia (Amitabh Bachchan) and his 75 year old son Babulal (Rishi Kapoor).

 For Dattaraya, age is just a number and he is someone who believes in living life to the fullest.
-On the other hand, his son is a hypochondraic who sees the red stoplight in every opportunity and holds back from stealing away the precious moments in life.
+On the other hand, his son is a hypochondriac who sees the red stoplight in every opportunity and holds back from stealing away the precious moments in life.
 The father-son duo bicker a lot but at the same time have immense love and respect for each other.

 Adding more drama to the Vakharia household is a simpleton Dhiru (Jimit Trivedi),their Man Friday.
 One fine day, Dattatraya makes an announcement that he wants to outlive the world's eldest person by living up to the age of 118.
 But Babu's morose outlook towards life poses a threat to this thought and hence the fun-loving father decides to pack him off to an old-age home.